stinderdaad/HaskellShootemUp/README.md

 If you manage to survive long enough a boss will spawn and if you beat it you complete the level.

 ## Controls
--You move the plane with either 'wasd' or the arrow keys.
+- You move the plane with either 'wasd' or the arrow keys.
--You can shoot by pressing the spacebar.
+- You can shoot by pressing the spacebar.
--Pressing 'Esc' will pause the game.
+- Pressing 'Esc' will pause the game.
--You can pickup items by flying over them.
+- You can pickup items by flying over them.